wacncontent/CustomizeTool/output/articles/event-hubs/event-hubs-c-ephcs-getstarted.md

 In order to complete this tutorial you will need the following:

 + A C development environment.
-For this tutorial, we will assume the gcc stack on an [Azure Linux VM](../virtual-machines-linux-tutorial.md) with Ubuntu 14.04.
+For this tutorial, we will assume the gcc stack on an [Azure Linux VM](/documentation/articles/virtual-machines-linux-tutorial) with Ubuntu 14.04.
 Instructions for other environments will be provided in external links.

 + Microsoft Visual Studio Express 2013 for Windows

-+ An active Azure account. <br/>If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see <a href="http://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A0E0E5C02&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdevelop%2Fmobile%2Ftutorials%2Fget-started%2F" target="_blank">Azure Free Trial</a>.
++ An active Azure account. <br/>If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see <a href="/pricing/1rmb-trial/?WT.mc_id=A0E0E5C02&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fdevelop%2Fmobile%2Ftutorials%2Fget-started%2F" target="_blank">Azure Trial</a>.

 ## Create an Event Hub

-1. Log on to the [Azure portal], and click **NEW** at the bottom of the screen.
+1. Log on to the [Azure Management Portal], and click **NEW** at the bottom of the screen.

-2. Click **App Services**, then **Service Bus**, then **Event Hub**, then **Quick Create**.
+2. Click **Azure Websites**, then **Service Bus**, then **Event Hub**, then **Quick Create**.

    	![][1]